top of page

 Certification

 Successful completion of the course leads to a certificate issued by the EGA, bearing both the Expedition Guide Academy's (EGA) stamp and the Waypoint Guide Academy's stamp.
-Both academies are PTGA-approved training providers.
+EGA is a PTGA-approved training provider.
 It's a great paper to have in your hand when you apply for guiding jobs.

 _edited.jpg